 Next, they decided to eliminate the negative experience by introducing Magic Bands.
 They gave guests the opportunity to curate their entire experience, all the way down to choosing the exact time when they want to hop on a particular ride or eat at a certain restaurant.

 Listening to the voice of the customer can point you in the right direction to improving both, your customer experience and their memory of that experience.
 Essentially, that means that you get to keep them coming back to you, as well as tell others about you.

 It’s time to make the effort to listen to your customers.
 Hear their voice and find out what they truly want from you.

 Engati can help you with this.
-Our intelligent chat systems can help you collect insights from your customers in both a personalized and an efficient manner.
+Our intelligent chat systems can help you collect customer insights in both a personalized and an efficient manner.

 Try our platform out and begin your journey towards listening to the voice of your customers for free, no credit card needed.
 Sign up here.